data-illustrateur/data-illustrateur.github.io/content/tutorials/shapes/select.md

 To add to the current selection, hold down the "Shift" key.
 To clear the selection, click any empty space in the canvas.

+Press the "Delete" key to delete any selected items.